Cpl Roger Rua

 Initially paralyzed from the chest down, doctors were uncertain if Roger would walk again.
 But after four months of physical therapy at the VA in West Roxbury, Massachusetts, Roger was able to stand and eventually walk small distances with assistance.
 By the time he was discharged, Roger was managing to walk with only a cane, progress he credits to the support and love he received from family.

 Although there has been significant improvement in his health, Roger’s chronic lower back pain and injuries often affect his quality of life and mobility.
 He also experiences frequent severe headaches.
 Roger and his wife Angela are now parents to two children, Vincenzo Michael, and Emilia Jane.
-In his current home, Roger can walk up and down the stairs carefully and slowly while holding the railing, but he often worries about being able to carry his children while doing so.
+In his previous home, Roger could walk up and down the stairs carefully and slowly while holding the railing, but he often worried about being able to carry his children while doing so.
 The slightest of falls could have devastating consequences due to his past spinal injuries.
-An adapted home from Homes For Our Troops, free of hazards such as stairs and thresholds, will enable him to live independently and safely, while allowing him to rest his back.
-Having a fully accessible bathroom with grab bars and a shower bench will also ease Angela’s concerns about Roger’s safety when she is not home.
+An adapted home from Homes For Our Troops, free of hazards such as stairs and thresholds, enables him to live independently and safely, while allowing him to rest his back.
+Having a fully accessible bathroom with grab bars and a shower bench also eases Angela’s concerns about Roger’s safety when she is not home.

 Roger expresses his sincere thanks to all of the Homes For Our Troops’ supporters: “The fact that HFOT helps Veterans build back up their lives and makes their dreams come true is something that brings so much hope to all of us.
 Without the support from donors, none of this would be possible,” he says.